JohnnyLiang-OTU/JohnnyLiang-OTU/README.md

 </div>
 <hr>
 <div>
   Hello.
 I'm a 3nd Year Ontario Tech University student enrolled in the Computer Science program.
-I'm interested in video game programming, machine learning, and AI development.
+My interests are AI and Machine learning.
+  I have experience Java, C++, Python and Flutter.
+  I have also worked on Mobile applications, APIs, and other tools.

  </div>